 In short: don’t be the bottleneck in the recruitment pipeline.
 Make yourself available.
 Keep parts of your calendar clear for holding interviews with candidates and touching base with the recruiter and rest of the hiring team.

 6) Don’t fall at the final hurdle

 It’s best to let the experts deal with job offer management (that’s your recruitment team, by the way).
 But you should be willing to get involved, whether that’s delivering the offer itself or being on hand to answer questions for a candidate once they have received an offer.
 Show the candidate that you, the person they will report to and work with, are excited and engaged about offering them the job.
 This can have a real impact especially if that candidate is courting multiple offers from multiple firms.
-If anything, it’ll show that you care, as emphasized by Workable VP of Customer Advocacy Matt Buckland in a recent webinar about the candidate experience.
+If anything, it’ll show that you care, as emphasized by Matt Buckland – Workable’s VP of Customer Advocacy for two years – in a recent webinar about the candidate experience.

 Follow these six simple steps with HR and recruitment, and you’ll be in a far better place than you were before.
 You’ll no longer be a bad hiring manager.
 Not only will you have the actual team you need, you’ll be more trusted and respected both by those in your team and your colleagues in recruitment and HR.

 Let’s circle back to the start: You’re in Chloe’s position, and you’ve still lost Zeke.
 But instead of doing what she did, you simply go into Sally’s office right away and say, “Hey, can we talk?
 Zeke just gave his notice.
 We gotta work together to build a recruitment plan and find a new star for the team in time for that big project.”